plioi/plioi.github.io/_posts/2013-01-15-whittling-xunit.markdown

 Plain old reflection walks through all the methods in the test assembly, picking out the ones that are marked as tests with the [Fact] attribute.

-For **Phase 2**, it traverses the tree of tests to execute them and accumulate results.  <a href="http://xunit.codeplex.com/SourceControl/changeset/view/2e806844c3c1#src/xunit/Sdk/Commands/ClassCommands/TestClassCommandRunner.cs">TestClassCommandRunner</a> has the main execution logic.
+For **Phase 2**, it traverses the tree of tests to execute them and accumulate results.
+[TestClassCommandRunner](http://xunit.codeplex.com/SourceControl/changeset/view/2e806844c3c1#src/xunit/Sdk/Commands/ClassCommands/TestClassCommandRunner.cs) has the main execution logic.
 For a given class, it processes the list of method in random order.
 For each method, xUnit gets one or more ITestCommands to execute.
 Each test command is invoked, giving a MethodResult which gets included in the overall ClassResult.

 A single test command to execute, for a test identified with the [Fact] attribute, looks like this: